bolotnikov/gamedevland/docs/tower-defense.md

 ### 6.1 Tower coverage

-How will the tower attack the enemy?
+Let's define how the tower will attack the enemy.

 First, the enemy must get into the tower's firing range.
-If enemies enter such a zone, the tower will be able to detect them and begin attack.
+If enemies enter such a zone, the tower will be able to detect them and begin an attack.
 We have already set the range of the firing zone in the tower config.
 Since a zone is a circle with a given radius, we can use the class
 [PIXI.Graphics](https://pixijs.com/8.x/guides/components/graphics) to draw such a circle.